Projects

 πŸ“… 2025 – Ongoing

-Reflective cracking in asphalt concrete (AC) overlays on existing jointed concrete pavements is considered a major pavement distress.
-The movement of the PCC slabs below the overlay due to the combination of thermal and traffic loading leads to reflective crack growth through the AC overlay.
+Reflective cracking in AC overlays on existing jointed concrete pavements is considered a major pavement distress.
+The movement of the PCC slabs below the overlay, driven by thermal and traffic loading, leads to reflective crack growth through the AC overlay.

-Sponsored by the Federal Aviation Administration (FAA), Arizona State University, in collaboration with the University of Illinois Urbana-Champaign, is proud to launch the next phase of a groundbreaking project to solve this challenge.
-Building on our successful initial research, this new initiative will develop state-of-the-art and validated models to predict and joint reflective cracking in AC overlays on rigid airfield pavement structures.
+Sponsored by the FAA, Arizona State University, in collaboration with the University of Illinois Urbana-Champaign, is proud to launch the next phase of a groundbreaking project to solve this challenge.
+Building on our successful initial research, this new initiative will develop state-of-the-art, validated models to predict and jointly model reflective cracking in AC overlays on rigid airfield pavement structures.

 Assessing the Consumption Costs of Motor Vehicles on Arizona Roads and Bridges